 Thundershirts are like a snug blanket that can be wrapped around your dog, which is very useful during travels.
 Wrapping your dog using a compression wrap really does work like a charm.
 The wraps work by swaddling your dog and applying gentle pressure to their body, which will induce feelings of calmness and contentment.

 You can find Thundershirts at pet stores.
 However, you can fashion one out of an ace bandage, a scarf, or even a snug t-shirt for medium to large dogs.
 Just make sure to cut extra room into the neck hole to ensure that your pet’s neck wouldn’t be constricted.

 Just remember that there are no guarantees that these would work at all times.
 Some owners would swear by it, while others have found that it hasn’t been helpful.

 The effectiveness might depend on when or how it is used.
 The individual personality and needs of each dog should be considered, as well.

-Many people would turn on some music while they’re stress to chill out.
+Many people would turn on some music while they’re stressed to chill out.
 However, humans aren’t the only ones that get soothed by music.
 Recent studies have shown that playing relaxing music for dogs in stressful environments are effective in decreasing signs of unease in dogs

-However, only specific music genres have proven to be able to calm a frightened dog.
+However, only specific music genres have proven to be able to help a frightened dog.
 A study by the Universities Federation for Animal Welfare found that dogs seem to relax when exposed to music to classical music.

 Soft rock and reggae music are effective as well, but individual dogs still have their distinct preferences.